-The lighting in any bathroom is important, however, in a small bathroom the darker it is, the smaller it feels.
+The lighting in any bathroom is important.
+However, in a small bathroom, the darker it is, the smaller it feels.
 No matter its size, a bathroom should always feel bright and open.
-When installing lighting for small bathrooms, it is important to create a lighting arrangement that fully illuminates the whole space but does not overpower the room causing it to feel cluttered and even smaller.
+When installing lighting in small bathrooms, it is important to create a lighting arrangement that fully illuminates the whole space but does not overpower the room, causing it to feel cluttered and even smaller.

 The main tip for small bathroom lighting is to think creatively.
 Move away from traditional bathroom lighting such as vanity lights, and instead focus on bathroom light fixtures that will maximize the small space for both design and lighting.
 Whether installed together or separately, lighted mirrors or medicine cabinets, undercabinet or tape lights, and flush mount ceiling lights are three innovative and modern small bathroom lighting ideas for keeping the room feeling open and well-lit.

-In small bathrooms, vanity lighting is often overlooked as the space located around the mirror is limited.
-Instead, the vanity is usually illuminated by the light cast from a ceiling light which results in unwanted shadows and splotchy lighting.
-To create the bright, task lighting ideal for a vanity without having to worry about if there is space around the mirror is by installing a lighted mirror.
+In small bathrooms, vanity lighting is often overlooked, as the space located around the mirror is limited.
+Instead, the vanity is usually illuminated by light cast from a ceiling light, which results in unwanted shadows and splotchy lighting.
+A great way to create the bright task lighting ideal for a vanity without having to worry about limited space around the mirror is to install a lighted mirror.

-Lighted medicine cabinets are another great lighting option as well as space saving solution for small bathrooms.
+Lighted medicine cabinets are another great lighting option–as well as space-saving storage solution–for small bathrooms.
 By combining lighting, a mirror, and storage into one fixture, a lighted medicine cabinet is perfect for not only a bathroom with limited wall space but for one with limited counter space and storage as well.

 In a small bathroom, every amount of surface space counts.
 Even the space under cabinets and countertops should not be overlooked.
 Typically the area under a shelf, cabinet or countertop is hard to light, resulting in a dark space that inevitably causes the room to feel smaller.
 To combat poorly illuminated shelves or open counter space located under cabinets, install undercabinet lights or tape lights.